-Join us on Saturday, November 13 at 2:00 pm for a concert by artists from the Yale School of Music.
-Violinist Anna Leunis and pianist Janice Lu will perform works by Beethoven, Wieniawski, and Prokofiev.
+Join us on Saturday, November 13 at 2:00 pm for a concert featuring violinist Anna Leunis and pianist Janice Lu.

 About the Artists

-Anna has spent her summers performing at the Pacific Music Festival In Sapporo, Japan, Yellow Barn Young Artist Program, Manchester Music Festival, String Festival at Skidmore College, Avaloch Farm Music Institute, Colorado College Summer Music Festival and Accademia Isola Classica in Italy.
-Anna has participated in masterclasses with Peter Oundjian, Midori, Rachel Barton Pine, Kim Kashkashian, The Brentano Quartet, The Jerusalem Quartet, The Ying Quartet, The American Quartet, and the Lumina Quartet.
+Anna has spent her summers performing at the Pacific Music Festival In Sapporo, Japan, Yellow Barn Young Artist Program, Manchester Music Festival, Avaloch Farm Music Institute, Colorado College Summer Music Festival, and Accademia Isola Classica in Umbria, Italy.
+Her previous teachers include Syoko Aki, Oleh Krysa, and Asya Meshberg.

-Born in 1996, pianist Yun Janice Lu began private lessons at the age of five and gave her first formal concert at 10.
-Four years later, she made her orchestral debut with the Taiwan Youth Orchestra.
+Born in Taiwan in 1996, pianist Yun Janice Lu made her orchestral debut with the Taiwan Youth Orchestra.
 She has appeared in recitals as soloist in Kaohsiung City Music Hall and Jhih-De Hall in Taiwan, Europe, and North America.

 An avid chamber musician, Janice has appeared at numerous music festivals, including Walnut Hill Music Festival, Academie Internationale d’Ete de Nice, PianoTexas Festival, PianoFest in the Hamptons, Music Academy of the West, Taos Chamber Music Festival, and Four Season Chamber Music Festival.
 At the renowned [email protected] Chamber Music Festival in California, she studied with Clive Greensmith of the Tokyo String Quartet and with Gilbert Kalish, Glenn Dicterow, Erin Keefe, Paul Neubauer, and Wu Han.

-Janice obtained her Bachelor of Music degree at California State University Fullerton School of Music under the tutelage of Ning An (third prize winner of the 1999 Queen Elizabeth Piano Competition).
-Janice is currently pursuing a Master of Music degree at the Yale School of Music, where she studies with Wei-Yi Yang.
+Janice obtained her Bachelor of Music degree at California State University Fullerton School of Music under the tutelage of Ning An.
+Janice earned a Master of Music degree at the Yale School of Music, where she studied with Wei-Yi Yang.
 While at Yale, Janice was awarded the Elizabeth Parisot Prize for outstanding pianists.